rust-lang/cargo/src/doc/src/guide/working-on-an-existing-package.md

-## Working on an Existing Cargo Project
+## Working on an Existing Cargo Package

-If you download an existing project that uses Cargo, it’s really easy to get going.
+If you download an existing package that uses Cargo, it’s really easy to get going.

-First, get the project from somewhere.
+First, get the package from somewhere.
 In this example, we’ll use `rand` cloned from its repository on GitHub:

 ```console